 Despite my initial skepticism, Michael Moe really never started to lead readers down the path that usually results in buying Sirius at 9 bucks.
 As a result, I was pleasantly surprised with the book because it was able to focus on growth investing, but also did not ignore the valuation component.
 Too often people assume that if a company grows fast enough, they will make a killing regardless of the price they pay.
 The book outlines some very good lessons to follow when investing in growth companies, and although I didn’t agree with everything contained in the 300 plus pages, Finding the Next Starbucks is definitely worth a read.

 Since it will take quite a bit of space for me to discuss the major points I think are important in the book, I will spread out my comments over several posts in coming days.
-Stay tuned for more to come and feel free to subscribe to this blog if you want to be notified via email or rss feed when new posts are published.
-Perhaps we can get a solid discussion going as well.
+Stay tuned for more to come and perhaps we can get a solid discussion going as well.